gemc/home/_examples/basic/generator_manipulations.md

 ```

 Generate events with the GUI beam-on control, then open the Analyzer.
 The XY smearing cards prepare one 2D
-Y-versus-X plot; the remaining cards prepare four plots.
+Y-versus-X plot.
+Z smearing and fixed angles prepare three histograms; other cards prepare four plots.
 All cards enable accumulation across beam-on calls.
-Qt
-Charts is required for the GUI Analyzer.
+Qt Charts is required for the GUI Analyzer.
 Run any card without %%-gui%% to produce a seeded 5,000-event CSV sample instead:

 ```shell